-This past session, the General Assembly appropriated an additional \$85.7 million to address increasing caseloads and costs in CSA, an increase largely attributable to private special education day placement costs.
-The budget also included language directing a review of options for these placements and how their cost and quality could be better managed.
-Localities are concerned about proposals that would move CSA "lump sum" funding" to the Department of Education, with any resulting funding shortfalls becoming the responsibility of localities (rather than the current process where localities request supplemental state funding).
+This past session, the General Assembly continued its recent practice of appropriating additional dollars to address increasing caseloads and costs in CSA, an increase largely attributable to private special education day placement costs.
+Also, legislative review continues of options for these placements and how their cost and quality could be better managed.
+Localities are concerned about proposals that would move some CSA funding to the Department of Education, with any resulting shortfalls in funding for services becoming the responsibility of localities (rather than the current process where localities request supplemental state funding).
 Such a scenario could limit services and funding that are necessary for students who may need more intensive services at any time.

-Accordingly, we support 1) the ability to use state funds to pay for mandated services provided directly by the locality, specifically for private day placements, where the same services could be offered in schools; and 2) maintaining cost shares on a sum sufficient basis by both the State and local governments.
+Accordingly, we support 1) local ability to use state funds to pay for mandated services provided directly by the locality, specifically for private day placements, where the same services could be offered in schools; and 2) maintaining cost shares on a sum sufficient basis by both the State and local governments.
 Changing the funding mechanism to a per-pupil basis of state funding would shift the sum sufficient portion fully to localities, which we would oppose.